mssola/todo/README.md

 This application also implements a JSON API.
 This API can be accessed by setting `application/json` in the `Content-Type` or the `Accept` header of the request.
 First of all, you have to login with the application.
-In order to do so, you have to perform a POST HTTP request with the following body:
+In order to do so, you have to perform a POST HTTP request to `/login` with the following body:

 ```json
 {